On the Severi problem in arbitrary characteristic: Tropical curves

 \subsubsection{Families of tropical curves}

-Next we define families of (parametrized) tropical curves; cf. \cite[\S 3.1]{CCUW} and \cite[\S 2.2]{Ran19}.
-We will adapt these more general definitions to the special case we need -- families of (parametrized) tropical curves over a tropical curve $\Lambda$ without stacky structure.
-Since tropical curves are nothing but parametrized tropical curves with $N=0$, we discuss only families of parametrized tropical curves.
+Next we define families of (parameterized) tropical curves; cf. \cite[\S 3.1]{CCUW} and \cite[\S 2.2]{Ran19}.
+We will adapt these more general definitions to the special case we need -- families of (parameterized) tropical curves over a tropical curve $\Lambda$ without stacky structure.
+Since tropical curves are nothing but parameterized tropical curves with $N=0$, we discuss only families of parameterized tropical curves.

 Let $\Lambda=(\mathbb G_\Lambda,\ell_\Lambda)$ be a tropical curve \textit{without loops}.
-Loosely speaking, a family of parametrized tropical curves over $\Lambda$ is a continuous family such that for any $e\in E(\GG_\Lambda)$, the combinatorial type of the fiber is constant along $e^\circ$, and the lengths of the edges of the fibers, as well as the images of the vertices of the fibers in $N_\RR$, form integral affine functions on $e$.
+Loosely speaking, a family of parameterized tropical curves over $\Lambda$ is a continuous family such that for any $e\in E(\GG_\Lambda)$, the combinatorial type of the fiber is constant along $e^\circ$, and the lengths of the edges of the fibers, as well as the images of the vertices of the fibers in $N_\RR$, form integral affine functions on $e$.
 To define this notion formally, consider a datum (\dag) consisting of the following: